Introduction to 100G QSFP28 Optical Transceiver

 The DML can realize signal modulation through the way of modulating the injection current of the laser.
 Thus, it is suitable for QSFP28 PSM4 and QSFP28 CWDM4 modules with a transmission distance of 500m or 2km.

-Transmission Media & Transmission Distances
+100G QSFP28 Transmission Media & Transmission Distances

-The 100G QSFP28 optical transceivers are equipped with LC duplex or MTP/MPO-12 connectors, which transmission distances vary from 70m to 40km.
+The 100G QSFP28 optical transceivers are equipped with LC duplex or MTP/MPO-12 connectors, whose transmission distances vary from 70m to 40km.
 The transmission distances of the QSFP28 optics decide the application scenarios of them.
-All the QSFP28 100G transceivers can be applied to direct connection, interconnection in enterprises and data center networks.
+All the QSFP28 100G transceivers can be applied to direct connection, and interconnection in enterprises and data center networks.
 The following diagram shows the specific differences between QSFP 100G optics.

 |Standards||IEEE 802.3||IEEE 802.3||MSA||MSA||IEEE 802.3|